atesmert/vue-chrome-extension-boilerplate/README.md

 ```

 After following the instructions above, open a new tab in your browser and go to `chrome://extensions/`.
-Then switch "Developer mode" if it is not enabled.
+Then switch `Developer mode` if it is not enabled.
 Click on `Load unpacked` and select the `dist` folder created in the project root after running 4.1 or 4.2.

 After loading you are good to go.
 Please make sure to repeat step 4 whenever you make changes in the code.